ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

-- A database - stores entity content data
+- A database - stores the content data of the entities
-- A model - stores an entity's content structure
+- A model - stores the content structure of an entity
-- A URL - is an entity action request
+- A URL - is the action request of an entity
-- A route - is an entity action request handler
+- A route - is the action request handler of an entity
-- A controller - is an entity action
+- A controller - is the action of an entity
-- A view - is an entity action responce template
+- A view - is the action responce template of an entity
-- A page - is an entity action responce
+- A page - is the action responce of an entity

 # Automation with Laravel